mattjmorrison/dotfiles/docs/tmux.md

 | `Ctrl-k` | Up |
 | `Ctrl-l` | Right |

-Each binding checks the command running in the current tmux pane.
+Each binding checks the `@pane-is-vim` tmux variable set by `smart-splits.nvim`.

-If the active pane is running Vim, Neovim, or a related diff/view command, tmux sends the key through to the editor:
+If the active pane is running Neovim with smart-splits loaded, tmux sends the key through to the editor:

 ```text
 send-keys C-h